*Clicca qui per trovare la versione italiana di questo documento – The Rush Way Micro Division (ITALIA)

 Age Group Coaching Approach: At this age group our role as a coach is to introduce the game of soccer to these young players.
 Our main focus is to provide players with an understanding of the game and the rules of the game.
 Many coaches take it upon themselves to physically do everything for their players (chase balls that go out of bounds, set balls for kick-ins, goal-kicks, and kick-offs).
 It is the job of the coach to show or demonstrate to the players how to execute these functions and then allow the player on their own to implement these rules of the game.
 Allow these young players to learn by trial and error, use the game as the teacher.

-All training should be structured around the technical side of the game, emphasizing fun (U5/U6 – footwork and dribbling; U7 – footwork, dribbling, running with ball, passing, and receiving; U8 – footwork, dribbling, running with ball, passing, receiving, challenging, heading, finishing, attacking, and defending).
+All training should be structured around the technical side of the game, emphasizing fun.
+Even if all technical skills can be introduced along the process, we focus on dribbling.
 Encourage players to be creative, take chances, to dribble, and to go at opposing players.
 Too often coaches emphasize passing and clearing the ball.
 We want our players to be comfortable with the ball not clear it away every time they get the ball.
 Encourage players to control, dribble, and score goals.

 During practice each player should have a ball.
 This will allow them to get much needed repetitions.
+That doesn’t mean that every activity should be thought out to have every player with a ball, obviously the real game is played with only one.
 Guard against having lines.
 Rule of thumb, no more than 2 players should be waiting to participate in an activity.
 When possible have everyone participate.
-Keep exercises and activities short; do not spend more than 90 seconds on an exercise that is working on a technique.
-Do not spend more than 10 minutes on an activity.
-This will prevent the players from becoming bored and disinterested.
+Keep exercises and activities short, this will prevent the players from becoming bored and disinterested.
 Keep your coaching short and to the point, at this age players struggle to comprehend.
 Have players participate in activities and play the game.

 It is extremely important to stay 4:1 on the positive (“Good job”, “well done”, “outstanding”, etc.) to instructional comments (“Dribble with the inside and outside of the foot”) through out the session.
+Once again, remember that the 4:1 is a tool to coach positively, not an unbreakable rule.
 Encourage players to enjoy the game and have fun!
 It is each coach’s job to create this environment.

 So here is a Psycho-social Cheat Sheet.